Leuchtfeuer/mautic-CompanyTimeline-bundle/README.md

 ## Installation

-1. Copy the `CompanyTimelineBundle` folder to your Mautic `plugins` directory.
+1. Copy the `LeuchtfeuerCompanyTimelineBundle` folder to your Mautic `plugins` directory.
 2. Clear the cache:
    ```
    php bin/console cache:clear